Call or Text Us Today: (859) 608-3917

 Our Relapse Prevention Program helps residents develop strategies for long-term sobriety.
 We address various addictions, from substance use disorders to behavioral dependencies, with our trauma-informed counselors providing personalized support.

 At Simple Solutions Behavioral Health, we emphasize flexibility, open-mindedness, and compassion in our approach.
 We believe that no one should face addiction recovery alone.
-If you’re seeking support for a loved one struggling with addiction, contact us to learn how Simple Solutions Behavioral Health can assist in your family’s journey toward healing.
+If you’re seeking support for a loved one struggling with addiction, Contact Us to learn how Simple Solutions Behavioral Health can assist in your family’s journey toward healing.
 For immediate help or guidance, you can also call the SAMHSA National Helpline at 1-800-662-HELP (4357).

 Frequently Asked Questions